Problem: Executing a Product Recall

 Let us see how a multi-unit retailer with hundreds of stores can execute a product recall quickly and effectively across all stores.

 The CDC issues a warning, recommending consumers not to eat a specific food item.

-All SKU’s for the affected item must be removed in different departments, across all locations, in different states.
+Different departments must remove all SKU’s for the affected item, across all locations, in different states.

 The removal must be quick, documented and verified with photos.
-Additional information such as receiving date, date/time of removal, and how an item was disposed of must be tracked.
+Stores must track additional information such as receiving date, date/time of removal, and item disposal.